edgracilla/wallter/README.md

 # wallter
 Highly influenced by [ctavan/express-validator](https://github.com/ctavan/express-validator) and relying from [chriso/validator.js](https://github.com/chriso/validator.js), wallter does almost the same goal as validator.
 The edge is, it supports auto validation for arrays, nested arrays, and/or nested arrays of objects without using `customValidator` workaround.
-It uses the schema based method and has the ability to build a validation schema straigth from your mongoose model.
+It uses the schema based method and has the ability to build a validation schema straight from your mongoose model.

 # Installation